-- terms of the relevant Guarantee Scheme.
-As each Reference Period must be of at least 14 days within the period from 1 March 2020 to 30 September 2020, this implies that the maximum number of state guarantees to be issued in respect of a single company can in theory be up to 15; or - if the company has already been provided with a guarantee by EKF Denmark's Export Credit Agency (in Danish: EKF Danmarks Eksportkredit) ("EKF") pursuant to (i) the Danish Executive Order No. 351 of 2 April 2020 on guarantee scheme in EKF for loans to large companies (in Danish: Bekendtgørelse om garantiordning i EKF for udlån til store virksomheder) as amended by the Danish Executive Order No. 523 of 27 April 2020 on amendments to the Executive Order on quarantee scheme in EKF for loans to large companies (in Danish: bekendtgørelse om ændring af bekendtgørelse om garantiordning i EKF for udlån til store virksomheder) (the "Large EKF Guarantee Scheme") or (ii) the Danish Executive Order No. 324 of 31 March 2020 on quarantee scheme in EKF for loans to small and medium-sized enterprises (in Danish: Bekendtgørelse om garantiordning i EKF for udlån til små og mellemstore virksomheder).
+- to cover the relevant company's loss of revenue for a period of time that has already been covered by another state guarantee issued in accordance with the terms of the relevant Guarantee Scheme.
+As each Reference Period must be of at least 14 days within the period from 1 March 2020 to 31 December 2020, this implies that the maximum number of state guarantees to be issued in respect of a single company can in theory be up to 21 (provided that all other conditions can be met for each application); or - if the company has already been provided with a quarantee by EKF Denmark's Export Credit Agency (in Danish: EKF Danmarks Eksportkredit) ("EKF") pursuant to (i) the Danish Executive Order No. 1113 of 2 July 2020 on guarantee scheme in EKF for loans to large companies (in Danish: Bekendtgørelse om garantiordning i EKF for udlån til store virksomheder) (the "Large EKF Guarantee Scheme") or (ii) the Danish Executive Order No. 1148 of 6 July 2020 on guarantee scheme in EKF for loans to small and medium-sized enterprises (in Danish: Bekendtgørelse om garantiordning i EKF for udlån til små og mellemstore virksomheder).